Higher arity stability and the functional order property: First results on

 \begin{corollary} If $\calM$ is a smoothly approximable first-order structure, then $\Th(\calM)$ is $\NFOP_2$. \end{corollary} \begin{proof} Suppose towards a contradiction $\calM$ is smoothly approximable but $T=\Th(\calM)$ has $\FOP_2$.
 By above, there is $C>0$ so that for arbitrarily large $N$, $|S_N(T)|\geq 2^{CN^2\log N}$.
 Since $\calM$ is smoothly approximable, Theorem 2(6) of \cite{ChHrFSFT} implies there is a model $\calM^*$ of $T$ of non-standard finite size, so that for all standard $n\in \mathbb{N}$, the number of internal $n$-types over the empty set is at most $c^{n^2}$, for some finite $c$, and where the internal $n$-types and $n$-types over $\calM^*$ coincide.
 However, if $N$ is sufficiently large, then $2^{CN^2\log N}>c^{N^2}$, and thus there are strictly more than $c^{N^2}$ many $N$-types over the empty set in $\calM^*$, a contradiction. \end{proof}

+\begin{remark}[pointed out to us by the referee] Theorem 3 of \cite{ChHrFSFT} states that a structure $\cM$ is a reduct of a smoothly approximable structure if and only if $\Th(\cM)$ is \emph{quasi-finite}, i.e., there is some $\nu\colon \N\to \N$ such that any finite subset of $\Th(\cM)$ has a finite model with at most $\nu(k)$ $k$-types for all $k$ (see Definition 2.1.1 of \cite{ChHrFSFT}, and also Section 6 of \cite{HruPFD}).
+Since $\NFOP_2$ is clearly closed under reducts, it then follows from Corollary \ref{cor:smooth} that any quasi-finite theory is $\NFOP_2$. \end{remark}

-We can use the previous corollary to give an example of an $\NFOP_2$ group with the independence property.
+We can use Corollary \ref{cor:smooth} to give an example of an $\NFOP_2$ group with the independence property.
 Given an odd prime $p$, an infinite group $G$ is called an \emph{extraspecial $p$-group} if every element of $G$ has order $p$, $Z(G)$ is cyclic, and $Z(G)=G'$.
-The theory of infinite extraspecial $p$ groups is complete, $\aleph_0$-categorical, unstable, and supersimple (hence $\IP$).
-Moreover, this theory is bi-interpretable with the theory $T_{\infty,\textnormal{alt}}^{\mathbb{F}_p}$ of an infinite dimensional vector space over $\mathbb{F}_p$ with a non-degenerate alternating bilinear form.
-For details on these results see the appendix of \cite{Milliet}.
+The theory of infinite extraspecial $p$ groups is complete, $\aleph_0$-categorical, and unstable, as first shown in \cite{Felgner}.
+Moreover, this theory is bi-interpretable with the theory $T_{\infty,\textnormal{alt}}^{\mathbb{F}_p}$ of an infinite dimensional vector space over $\mathbb{F}_p$ with a non-degenerate alternating bilinear form, and so it is supersimple (hence $\IP$).
+For details see the appendix of \cite{Milliet} (or for different approaches to get supersimplicity, see \cite{MacStein} and \cite{Baudisch}).
 As noted above, $T^{\mathbb{F}_p}_{\infty,\textnormal{alt}}$ is the theory of smoothly approximable structure, and thus is $\NFOP_2$ (we will reprove this for a more general class of theories of vector spaces with bilinear forms in Section \ref{sec:VS}).
 So we have the following conclusion.

 \begin{corollary} For any odd prime $p$, the theory of infinite extraspecial $p$-groups is $\NFOP_2$ and $\IP$. \end{corollary}